rweekly/rweekly.org/draft.md

 Release Date: 2019-04-22

-This week release was curated by [](), with help from the RWeekly team members and contributors.
+Optional: This week release was curated by ..., with help from the R Weekly team members and contributors.

 ###  Highlight